kmlawson/japanese-empire-mo3335/seminars.md

 **Primary Source Reading:** 45 pages

-* Nitobe Inazo, "Japan as Colonizer" in [*The Japanese Nation*](https://archive.org/details/japanesenationi00nitogoog), 231-258.
+* Nitobe Inazo, "Japan as Colonizer" in *The Japanese Nation* [Online at Archive.org](https://archive.org/details/japanesenationi00nitogoog), 231-258.
-* SOURCES, Part V, Chapter 41, 816-820 Yanagi Muneyoshi and the Kwanghwa Gate
+* SOURCES, Ch 41: Yanagi Muneyoshi and the Kwanghwa Gate, For a Korean Architecture About to Be Lost
-* MASON 109-123 Ch 4: Demon Bird, Violence, Borders, Identity
+* MASON 109-123 Ch 4: "Demon Bird, Violence, Borders, Identity"

 **Secondary Source Reading:** 143 pages